Alexander Pituk

-Alexander (Sándor) Pituk (October 26, 1904 in Banská Štiavnica – April 30, 2002 in Banská Štiavnica) was a Slovak and Hungarian chess problem composer and judge.
+Alexander (Sándor) Pituk (October 26, 1904 – April 30, 2002) was a Slovak and Hungarian chess problem composer and judge.

-He resided all his life in Banská Štiavnica and worked as a carpenter.
+He was born in and resided all his life in Banská Štiavnica, where he worked as a carpenter.
 He was appointed an International Judge of Chess Compositions and was awarded the FIDE Master for Chess Composition and the title of Honorary Master of Chess Composition.
 He is author of 584 compositions (60 of them award-winners).
 His brother József Viktorián Pituk (1906–1991) was an established painter in Budapest.